michaela10c/SilenceMap-Adaptation-and-Extensions/README.md

 - COM calculations and their corresponding results stored in `com_results.txt`.
 - Source estimates from EEG data stored in `.fif` format.
 - Visualizations of lesion masks and MRI data slices.
+- Clustering visualizations stored as PNG files in `results/cspec_clusters.png`.
+- Silhouette Score and COM distances stored in `results/com_results.txt`.
+- Cluster labels saved as `results/cluster_labels.npy`.
+- Mean intensities and distances to COM detailed in text and CSV formats.

 ## Contributions and Acknowledgments